Pensions for Children

 This may seem ridiculous to some but consider the facts:

-• The State continues to cut the value of state pensions each year as the value of state pensions is linked to the retail price index and not earnings.
-It is not inconceivable that state pensions will be means tested for our children’s generation;
+• The State continues to appraise the value of state pensions annually with the value of state pensions linked to the ‘Triple-Lock’ which is the higher of 2.5%, consumer price index or average UK earnings.
+With growing demands on the public sector and concerns over reducing government debt, it is not inconceivable that state pensions will be means tested in the future.

-• Parents want to pass on wealth to children without the liability of inheritance tax – Pensions are subject to trust and do not therefore normally form part of an individual’s estate;
+• Parents want to pass on wealth to children without the liability of inheritance tax (IHT).
+Pension funds are currently held within a trust and do not form part of an individual’s estate for IHT purposes.
+However, in the

 Consider the following scenario for two children:

-The first child’s parents / grandparents contribute the full allowance of £3,600 (or £2,808 net of tax relief) to a Stakeholder each year for him or her from birth to age 21.
+The first child’s parents / grandparents contribute the full allowance of £3,600 (or £2,808 net of tax relief) to a Stakeholder Pension annually from birth to age 21.
 The second child is not so lucky and there is no contribution set up.

 The following outlines the difference at retirement: